-FINA 420 Security Analysis and Portfolio Management (3)

-Extension of the theory and practices of investment valuation and management.
+FINA 420 Security Analysis and Portfolio Management (3) Extension of the theory and practices of investment valuation and management.
 Topics include risk and return, market efficiency, economic and industry analysis, fundamental and technical analysis, bond analysis and management strategies, portfolio management and performance evaluation, and the characteristics and uses of options, rights, warrants, convertibles, and futures.
 Prerequisites: FINA 301 and FINA 320.

-FINA 431 International Financial Management (3)

-The theory and practices of financial management in an international product and capital marketplace.
+FINA 431 International Financial Management (3) The theory and practices of financial management in an international product and capital marketplace.
 Topics include the international flow of funds, exchange rate determinants and risk hedging, international arbitrage and interest rate parity, purchasing power parity and the international Fisher effect, instruments of international trade financing, multinational capital budgeting, multinational costs of capital, and multinational capital structure.
 Prerequisite: FINA 301.

-FINA 451 Financial Management: Theory and Applications (3)

-Extension of the theory and practices of financial management using a case analysis approach.
+FINA 451 Financial Management: Theory and Applications (3) Extension of the theory and practices of financial management using a case [✓] This course is approved by the Colorado Department of Higher Education for statewide guaranteed transfer as part of the gtPathways program.
+For more information please see page 55. analysis approach.
 Topics include financial statement analysis, financial planning and forecasting, risk and return, capital budgeting, lease financing, cost of capital, capital structure, dividend policy, and risk management.
 Prerequisites: FINA 301; senior standing or consent of instructor.

-FINA 495 Independent Study (1-3)

-FINA 496 Topics (1-3)

-FINA 500 Financial Strategy (3)

-Introduction and development of analysis of the financial aspects of a corporation using both theory and application.
+FINA 495 Independent Study (1-3) FINA 496 Topics (1-3) FINA 500 Financial Strategy (3) Introduction and development of analysis of the financial aspects of a corporation using both theory and application.
 Topics include capital markets, global economic factors that affect the corporation, capital asset pricing model, portfolio analysis and capital structure policy.

-FINE ARTS (FINE)

-✓ FINE 101 The Living Arts-GTAH1 (3)

-An interdisciplinary survey of human creative efforts as they relate to each other.
+FINE ARTS (FINE) ✓ FINE 101 The Living Arts-GTAH1 (3) An interdisciplinary survey of human creative efforts as they relate to each other.
 Art, drama, and music are compared with similarities stressed.

-FINE 395 Independent Study (1-3)

-FINE 396 Topics (1-3)

-FINE 495 Independent Study (1-3)

-FINE 496 Topics (1-3)

-FINE 499 Internship (8,15)

-Part or full-time work in various aspects of arts management.
+FINE 395 Independent Study (1-3) FINE 396 Topics (1-3) FINE 495 Independent Study (1-3) FINE 496 Topics (1-3) FINE 499 Internship (8-15) Part or full-time work in various aspects of arts management.
 Sites may include galleries, musical, theatrical or other performing organizations, arts centers, or other situations that meet the instructor's approval.
 Half-time equals eight semester hours credit; full-time equals 15 semester hours credit.
 Prerequisite: junior standing in visual or performing arts.
 May also require selected courses in business, social science, etc. as appropriate to the internship sought.

-FOREIGN LANGUAGES

-FRENCH (FLAF)

-FLAF 111 First-Year French I (3) Introduction to the French language

-Introduction to the French language and culture.
+FOREIGN LANGUAGES FRENCH (FLAF) FLAF 111 First-Year French I (3) Introduction to the French language Introduction to the French language and culture.